wayfair/dociql/README.md

 * **Clean, responsive design**: Responsive HTML5 and CSS3 layout built with [Foundation 6](http://foundation.zurb.com/sites.html) that looks great on all devices and screen sizes.
 * **Embed into your existing website**: An embedded option so that you can generate partial docs without a HTML `<body>` tag for convenient integration into your existing website.
 * **Live preview developer mode**: Development mode that starts a local HTTP server with a file watcher and live reload, so you can preview live changes in your browser as you update your specification.
+* **Error section**: Error catalogue with different codes, messages and descriptions.
+Config in the yaml file.

 ## Usage